Help with filling in the Attendance Allowance form

 Remember to include any help you need during the night too.

-You should also write on the diary how many times you need help with tasks like getting out of chairs.
+You should also write in the diary how many times you need help with tasks like getting out of chairs.

-If you get help to fill in the form from your nearest Citizens Advice, remember to take your diary with you.
+If you get help to fill in the form, remember to have your diary with you.